 The range of substances tested for is reviewed regularly against current knowledge and intelligence, and is updated as necessary.
 It includes but is not limited to substances such as anabolic agents, narcotics, stimulants, beta-2-agonists, and diurectics.

-The Informed-Choice program uses LGC to carry out its supplement analysis.
-LGC has been testing supplements/ingredients for banned substances since 2002 and tests over 13,000 samples each year.
-The standard supplement screening test covers 160 substances that are prohibited in sport.
+The Informed Choice program uses LGC to carry out its supplement analysis.
+LGC has been testing supplements/ingredients for banned substances since 2002 and tests over 22,000 samples each year.
+The standard supplement screening test covers 220+ substances that are prohibited in sport.
 Additional substances can also be tested for on request.

 Methylhexaneamine: Since 2010, a number of nutritional supplement products have been implicated in disciplinary hearings associated with doping violations for the compound methylhexaneamine.
-As part of the Informed-Choice program, all registered products undergo rigorous testing, which includes analysis for methylhexaneamine, along with a wide range of other prohibited compounds.
-Athletes, coaches, and manufacturers alike, can have the confidence that screening procedures have not identified methylhexaneamine within ANY products registered on the Informed-Choice program.
+As part of the Informed Choice program, all registered products undergo rigorous testing, which includes analysis for methylhexaneamine, along with a wide range of other prohibited compounds.
+Athletes, coaches, and manufacturers alike, can have the confidence that screening procedures have not identified methylhexaneamine within ANY products certified on the Informed Choice program.

 Citrus aurantium: Citrus aurantium (bitter orange) is a plant derived ingredient that is used in a number of foods, including some nutritional supplements.
 Bitter orange naturally contains the stimulant synephrine as well as small amounts of octopamine.
 Currently, octopamine appears on the WADA list of stimulants that are prohibited for athletes to use in competition.
 Synephrine, however, is part of the WADA monitoring program.
 In addition to identifying the presence of octopamine within products containing Citrus aurantium, screening tests performed by LGC have indicated the presence of octopamine within a wide range of natural 'orange based' food products including freshly squeezed orange juice, marmalades, orange squash, etc. These products should not pose a doping risk to athletes.
 LGC is working closely with sports authorities and advisors to ensure that supplements and foods containing bitter orange do not pose an undue risk to an athlete when consumed as directed and as part of a normal diet.1